paperlib/dotfiles/README.md

 * Use <kbd>⇧ Shift</kbd> <kbd>↓</kbd> to start selecting from where you are downwards
 * Use <kbd>⇧ Shift</kbd> <kbd>←</kbd> to start selecting from where you are rightwards

-  > Of course all of this combines with any of [vim's language](https://danielmiessler.com/study/vim/#language) constructs, so:
+  > Of course all of this combines with any of [vim's language](https://danielmiessler.com/study/vim/#language) constructs, meaning:
   > * <kbd>⇧ Shift</kbd> <kbd>→</kbd> + <kbd>$</kbd> will select everything on the current line from the cursor position until the end of the line.
   > * <kbd>⇧ Shift</kbd> <kbd>↓</kbd> + <kbd>G</kbd> will select everything from the current line to the end of the file.
   > * <kbd>⇧ Shift</kbd> <kbd>↑</kbd> + <kbd>g</kbd> + <kbd>g</kbd> to select from the current line to the top of the file